Niki-Tester/gamestar/doc/criteria.md

         * [ ] Write Python code that is consistent in style and conforms to the PEP8 style guide (or another explicitly mentioned style guide, such as Google's) and validated HTML and CSS code.

-        * [ ] DWrite Python logic to demonstrate proficiency in the language.
+        * [ ] Write Python logic to demonstrate proficiency in the language.

         * [ ] Include functions with compound statements such as if conditions and/or loops in Python code